Roobet

 The Roobet vs Duel rtp gap is large enough that it dominates session-level expected-loss math.

 For a Crash-heavy player, the Duel choice over Roobet saves $290-5800 annually depending on volume.
 For non-Crash players, $200+ annually at typical volumes.
-The duel mid tier brand framing for Duel ignores that on raw RTP it leads the audit set.
+The duel mid tier brand framing for Duel ignores that on raw RTP it leads the coverage.

 This is the expert-conversational mode of the comparison balancing the Duel-wins-on-RTP verdict with Roobet's actual strengths.